 - Required upperclass courses.
 In addition to the required first-year courses, you must successfully complete Civil Procedure B (for students entering fall 2009 or thereafter) and Professional Responsibility and the Legal Profession.

 - Upperclass writing requirement.
 To satisfy the upperclass writing requirement you must participate in a class or activity offering a rigorous writing experience after your first year.
-Qualifying activities include Criminal Appellate Practice Clinic, Appellate Advocacy, a directed study paper, and participation on Wayne Law Review, the Journal of Law in Society or Moot Court.
+Qualifying activities include Criminal Appellate Practice Clinic (unless used to meet the Professional Skills requirement), Legal Writing Advanced: Appellate Advocacy, a 2-credit directed study paper, and participation on Wayne Law Review or the Journal of Law in Society.
 You also may satisfy the requirement by taking any other course, clinic, workshop or seminar with a substantial writing requirement but only if you submit to the Records Office a signed certificate by the appropriate deadline.

 - Professional skills and experiential learning requirement.
 If you started at the Law School between the fall 2005 semester and the summer 2013 semester, you must complete the professional skills requirement by taking a curricular offering of two or more credits that provides substantial instruction in professional skills beyond traditional legal research, writing and analysis.

 If you started at the law school in the fall 2013 or thereafter, you must complete the professional skills and experiential learning requirement by taking at least six credits of curricular offerings that provide substantial instruction in professional skills beyond traditional legal research, writing and analysis.
 At least three of these required credits must be a clinic, externship practicum or externship colloquium offering three or more credits that provides substantial instruction in professional skills beyond traditional legal research, writing and analysis.

 The courses that meet this requirement are: